EricMFischer/strongly-connected-comp/README.md

 than 5 SCCs, then write 0 for the remaining terms.

 ## Motivation
 Kosaraju's strongly connected components algorithm for directed acyclic graphs has *O(m+n)* time complexity and demonstrates the utility of sink vertices for finding the maximal number of strongly connected components in a directed graph.
-Note that this algorith is one the 4 free primitive operations for computing useful information about a graph in linear time.
+Note that this algorithm is one the 4 free primitive operations for computing useful information about a graph in linear time.

 ## Acknowledgements